 This course will address a variety of topics related to the subject of Management.
-Subjects may include, but will not be limited to: strategic decision-making, human resources, performance appraisal, negotiations, organizational effectiveness and conflict resolution.
+Subjects may include, but will not be limited to: strategic decision-making, human resources, performance appraisal, negotiations, organizational effectiveness. and conflict resolution.
 The subject of Current Issues in Management will vary between the Fall and Spring semesters of each year.
+Restrictions:

-Pre-requisites: (MACC 600 or MBUS 600) and (MBUS 501 or BUSN 230 or MBUS 530) and MBUS 613
+Prerequisite: (MBUS 501 or MBUS 530) and (MBUS 600 or MACC 600) and MBUS 613

-MBUS 687 - Current Issues in Entrepreneurship

-This course will address a variety of topics related to the subject of Entrepreneurship.
-Subjects may include but will not be limited to; idea development and appraisal, entrepreneurial decision-making, new venture strategy, sales, small business management, and not-for-profit organizational development.
+MBUS 687 - Current Issues: Entrepreneurship credit: 1 This course will address a variety of topics related to the subject of Entrepreneurship.
+Subjects may include, but will not be limited to; idea development and appraisal, entrepreneurial decision-making, new venture strategy, sales, small business management, and not-for-profit organizational development.
 The subject of Current Issues in Entrepreneurship will vary between the Fall and Spring semesters of each year.